HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 ### Our steps to identify NuSTAR observations

 In our case, we are looking for data for a specific object in the sky.
 The steps are:
-1. Find the name of the NuSTAR master catalog if not already known.
+1. Find the name of the NuSTAR master catalog (if not already known).
 2. Query the catalog for observations of the source of interest.
 3. Locate the corresponding data.
 4. Download the data of interest.